maxprilutskiy/eslint-plugin-no-expired-todo-comments/readme.md

 ## Contributing

-We welcome contributions from the community!
+Contributions from the community are very much welcome!
 If you encounter any bugs or issues, please open an issue on the project's GitHub page.
 If you'd like to contribute code, please fork the project and submit a pull request with your changes.

 ## License